AURA: Autonomous Upskilling with Retrieval-Augmented Agents: Conclusion

-These five user prompts were used as task inputs to AURA for evaluating its curriculum generation success rate.
+These five user prompts were used as task inputs to AURA for evaluating its curriculum training-launch success rate across the custom humanoid and Berkeley Humanoid embodiments.
 For baseline comparisons, we used the prompts provided in each baseline’s open-source repository to generate their respective training files.